eacastel/vlcextreme/README.md

-# VLC Extreme Website
+# VLCExtreme Website

-This repository contains the source code for the VLC Extreme Website, built with **Gatsby** and **Tailwind CSS**.
-The goal is to provide a fast, SEO-friendly, and responsive website for VLC Extreme Website.
+This repository contains the source code for the VLCExtreme Website, built with **Gatsby** and **Tailwind CSS**.
+The goal is to provide a fast, SEO-friendly, and responsive website for VLCExtreme Website.

 ---